Final Project Documentation

 Background, motivation, and prior art for bead sorting.

-2D & 3D Design & Fabrication
+View page2D & 3D Design & Fabrication

-Board, sensors, actuators, firmware, and wiring.System integration.
+Board, sensors, actuators, firmware, wiring, and system integration.

 Bill of materials, costs, and purchase links.